infer-no-dev/devkit/README.md

 An intelligent, multi-agent development environment built in Rust for AI-assisted code generation on large existing codebases.
 DevKit leverages multiple concurrent AI agents, advanced code analysis using tree-sitter, cross-shell compatibility, and comprehensive session management to provide natural language programming assistance.

-**✨ Status: Fully Functional Multi-Agent Development Environment!** All core systems are implemented and working end-to-end.
-The complete agent system, session management, AI integration, and CLI are operational with passing integration tests and production-ready functionality.
+**✨ Status: Fully Compiled and Production-Ready!** All compilation errors have been resolved and the codebase builds cleanly in both debug and release modes.
+The complete multi-agent system, evaluation framework, advanced tool ecosystem, and comprehensive testing infrastructure are fully integrated and operational.

 ## 🎯 What It Does